 Figure 5.
-Schematic of the principle and transient photocurrents of LAPS and PEIS.
+Schematic of the principle and transient photocurrents of LAPS and PEIS. (a) Traditional LAPS system with an Electrolyte-Insulator-Semiconductor (EIS) structure and (b) the corresponding photocurrent signal vs. time under chopped light illumination; (c) PEIS system with an Electrolyte-Semiconductor (ES) structure and (d) the corresponding photocurrent signal vs. time under chopped light illumination; (e) PEIS system used for single cells measurement and (f) the corresponding photocurrent signal vs. time under chopped light illumination.

 Discussion

 The main question posed by the results presented here is: Why is PEIS sensitive to negative cell surface charges in viable cell culture, while LAPS is not?
 The main difference in the two techniques, as has already been hinted at, is the presence of a redox current in PEIS.
 The basic concept for the current signal generation in PEIS is illustrated in Figure 5.
-Compared to the traditional LAPS system with an EIS structure (Figure 5a), ITO-based PEIS is based on an ES structure (Figure 5c).
+Compared to the traditional LAPS system with an EIS structure (Figure 5a), ITO based PEIS is based on an ES structure (Figure 5c).
 Figures 5b and d show schematic representations of the current signals from EIS and ES structures illuminated with chopped light with an applied bias voltage.
 In the LAPS system, when the light is switched on, the generated charge carriers separate in the space charge region, resulting in a transient current spike, which charges the capacitive structure.
 While the light intensity stays constant, the current in the outside circuit decreases to zero because of the existence of the insulator.
 When the light is switched off, the capacitor is discharged, resulting in a reverse transient current spike and the current declines to zero as the light stays off.

 In the PEIS system, when the light is on, the light-induced charge carriers do not only separate in the space charge region but also transfer through the semiconductor-electrolyte interface, causing an additional redox current to flow in the outer circuit.
 Thus, the photocurrent spike detected in PEIS consists of two parts, the depletion layer charging current and the redox current (Figure 5d).
 When the light intensity remains constant, the current does not decrease to zero, but to the value of the redox current since the redox process continues.
 When the light is switched off, the redox process is inhibited and the current signal decreases to the background dark current showing a negative current spike due to the depletion layer discharging process.
-Figure S8a shows the band model of the ITO semiconductor-electrolyte interface under illumination with an applied anodic potential.
+Figure S9a shows the band model of the ITO semiconductor-electrolyte interface under illumination with an applied anodic potential.
 The bands are bent upwards, which forms a growing barrier for interfacial electron transfer from the bulk of the semiconductor to the interface.
-Figure S8b shows the positions of different standard electrode potentials.
+Figure S9b shows the positions of different standard electrode potentials.
 Due to a high overpotential of the ITO surface, the oxygen production from the oxidation of hydroxide at an anodic potential of 1.5 V (vs. Ag/AgCl reference electrode) is not obvious.
-Hence, the light-induced anodic process is more likely to be the oxidation of OH- to hydroxyl radicals (OH.)47.
+Hence, the light-induced anodic process is more likely to be the oxidation of OH- to hydroxyl radicals (OH.) (demonstrated at TiO2 by Jaeger and Bard47).